Shorthand: Europe and North America

-Andrew J. Graham was a phonotypist operating in the period between the emergence of Pitman's and Gregg's systems.
+Andrew J. Graham was a phonotypist during the period between the emergence of Pitman's and Gregg's systems.
 In 1854 he published a short-lived (only 9 issues) phonotypy journal called The Cosmotype, subtitled "devoted to that which will entertain usefully, instruct, and improve humanity", and several other monographs about phonography.
 In 1857 he published his own Pitman-like "Graham's Brief Longhand" that saw wide adoption in the United States in the late 19th century.
 He published a translation of the New Testament.
-His method landed him in a 1864 copyright infringement lawsuit against Benn Pitman in Ohio.
-Graham died in 1895 and was buried in Montclair's Rosedale Cemetery; even as late as 1918 his company Andrew J. Graham & Co continued to market his method.
+His method landed him in a 1864 copyright infringement lawsuit by Benn Pitman in Ohio.
+Graham died in 1895 and was buried in Montclair's Rosedale Cemetery.
+As late as 1918 his company Andrew J. Graham & Co continued to market his method.

-In his youth, Woodrow Wilson had mastered the Graham system and even corresponded with Graham in Graham.
+In his youth, Woodrow Wilson mastered the Graham system and even corresponded with Graham in Graham.
 Throughout his life, Wilson continued to develop and employ his own Graham system writing, to the point that by the 1950s, when the Graham method had all but disappeared, Wilson scholars had trouble interpreting his shorthand.
 In 1960 an 84-year-old anachronistic shorthand expert Clifford Gehman managed to crack Wilson's shorthand, demonstrating on a translation of Wilson's acceptance speech for the 1912 presidential nomination.